NCAS-CMS/cf-python/docs/source/field_analysis.rst

 * the collapse is unweighted;

-* `cf.active_storage()` is `True`;

-* a URL of the active storage server has been set with `cf.active_storage_url`;

-* the data values are in netCDF-4 files on disk (rather than in any other file format, or in memory) and are not numerically packed;
+* the data values are in netCDF-4 files on disk (rather than in any other file format, or in memory);

+* the data are not compressed by convention;

 * the `~cf.Data.active_storage` attribute of the `cf.Data` object
-  being collapsed is `True`, indicating that active storage operations may be possible.
-In general, it will only be `True` for data that are in files on disk, are not compressed by convention and have not had any other operations applied;
+  being collapsed is `True`, indicating that active storage operations are possible, provided all of the other conditions are also met.
+In general, it will only be `True` for data that are in files on disk, are not compressed by convention, and have not had any other operations applied.

-* it is possible to import the external `activestorage.Active` class.

-The performance improvements from using active storage operations will increase the closer the active storage server is to the data storage.
-If the active storage server is sufficiently far away from the data then it may be faster to do a normal, non-active operation.
+The performance improvements from using active storage operations will increase the closer, in a network sense, the active storage server is to the data storage.
+If the active storage server is sufficiently far away from the data then it may be faster and require less energy to do a normal, non-active operation.

 ----